Local Control of IoT Devices

 I’m all about tech and gadgets but I’m all about security as well.
 Internet of Things is a term coined that relates to smart devices that are connected to the internet.
-Typically, the state of security is very poor with these devices.
+Local control is a term that means your IoT devices only run on your LOCAL network and are not internet facing.
+Typically, the state of security is very poor with IoT devices.
 There have been some very high profile hacks and intrusions and I’ll highlight just a few of them.
 You can dig deeper if you want.

 - A Computer Takeover of a Jeep.
 Yep.
 It happened.